zer0infinity/OGR2GUI/Readme.txt

 - Windows 7, Windows 7 x64 (all editions)
 - Windows 8, Windows 8 x64 (all editions)

-Note: OGR2GUI does not currently support Linux.
+Note: OGR2GUI does not currently support WINE.

 4. Installation
 - Extract the zip file